Torsion driven Inflationary Magnetogenesis: Introduction

 There exist many models of inflationary magnetogenesis in which the magnetic field is amplified many folds during inflation \citep{Turner:1987bw,Ratra1992,Dolgov:1993vg,Gasperini:1995dh,Giovannini:2000ad,Martin:2007ue,Subramanian:2009fu,Atmjeet:2013yta,Fujita:2015iga,Nandi:2017ajk}.
 All these model break conformal invariance of electromagnetic Lagrangian which is required to amplify the vacuum fluctuations of electromagnetic fields.
 In the model developed by Ratra \citep{Ratra1992}, the electromagnetic Lagrangian is coupled with the inflaton field to break the conformal invariance.
 It turns out that for some parameter values this model suffers from strong coupling or the back reaction problem \cite{Demozzi:2009fu,Fujita:2012rb}.
 There exist several proposals \citep{Ferreira2013,Tsagas:2014wba,Campanelli2015} to generate cosmic magnetic fields of the required strength without facing either of these problems, if conformal invariance in broken during inflation.
 However there also exist additional constraints from CMB which impose further limits on the magnetic field that can be generated \cite{Jain:2012vm,Ferreira:2014hma,Seshadri:2009sy}.

-{ Although there exist several proposals \citep{Turner:1987bw,Dolgov:1993vg,Gasperini:1995dh,Giovannini:2000ad,Martin:2007ue,Subramanian:2009fu,Atmjeet:2013yta,Fujita:2015iga,Nandi:2017ajk} which break conformal invariance, these do not explain the coupling between electromagnetic and scalar field assumed in the Ratra model \cite{Ratra1992}.
+Although there exist several proposals \citep{Turner:1987bw,Dolgov:1993vg,Gasperini:1995dh,Giovannini:2000ad,Martin:2007ue,Subramanian:2009fu,Atmjeet:2013yta,Fujita:2015iga,Nandi:2017ajk} which break conformal invariance, these do not explain the coupling between electromagnetic and scalar field assumed in the Ratra model \cite{Ratra1992}.
 So far this coupling has been put in by hand.
-The only exception is the string inspired model \cite{Gasperini:1995dh} which has some similarity to the Ratra model.} We propose that such coupling naturally arises in Poincaré Gauge Theory, when torsion, a dynamical variable of the theory is taken into account.
-It turns out that by a specific choice of torsion, sourced by a scalar field, referred to as ``tlaplon'' in the literature \citep{Hojman1978}, one can create a scenario where both inflation and magnetogenesis is driven by the tlaplon itself.
+The only exception is the string inspired model \cite{Gasperini:1995dh} which has some similarity to the Ratra model.
+We propose that such coupling naturally arises in Poincar{\'e} Gauge Theory \cite{Kibble1961}, when torsion, a dynamical variable of the theory is taken into account.
+It turns out that by a specific choice of torsion, sourced by a scalar field $\phi$, referred to as ``tlaplon'' in the literature \citep{Hojman1978}, one can create a scenario where both inflation and magnetogenesis is driven by the tlaplon itself.
+In this formalism a restricted version of torsion is coupled directly to the electromagnetic field in a gauge invariant manner.
+It has been argued in the literature \cite{Kibble1961,1973GReGr...4..333H,hehl1976} that an alternative procedure is to not couple torsion to photons.
+As mentioned in \cite{Kibble1961} this has the strange consequence that for photon field the spin tensor vanishes whereas this would not be the case for a massive vector field.
+This has been justified by the argument that photon is special since it is massless \cite{1973GReGr...4..333H,hehl1976}.
+However this may lead to inconsistencies.
+A particular problem that we discuss in this paper is the implications of this procedure if the mass of the vector field is generated by the Higgs mechanism.
+In this case we would not couple the gauge field to torsion.
+However the gauge field becomes massive due to Higgs mechanism and this massive field would now not couple to torsion either.
+This is inconsistent since a massive field with spin must couple to torsion.